transferzero/transferzero-sdk-dotnet/docs/AccountDebitsApi.md

         Dim debitsApi As AccountDebitsApi = New AccountDebitsApi(configuration)

         Dim apiInstance = new AccountDebitsApi(configuration)
-        Dim accountDebitID = new Guid() REM Guid | ID of the account debit to get.
+        Dim accountDebitID = new Guid?() REM Guid? | ID of the account debit to get.
 Example: `/v1/accounts/debits/9170c890-1a45-46bd-9b79-3deeb8b4ff3d`

         Try